BladeZhenLei/Gallaries/README.md

 ## Second Heading

 This is a test to see how the colors work.

+# Color Test Document

+## Second Heading

+This is a test to see how the colors work.
 <p align="center">
 <img src= "https://user-images.githubusercontent.com/66701331/182690192-f660b39b-cef0-4803-a0f2-7f2878e67e2c.png" width="600" height="400" class="center">
 </p>